adityakai/adityakai/README.md

 Full Stack Engineer building at the intersection of product and AI.
 Currently growing [Kraevo](https://kraevo.in) — a healthtech platform for Indian hospitals — and exploring the frontier of RAG pipelines, LLM integration, and embedding systems.

-My stack is PERN + TypeScript.
 I think in systems, ship in sprints, and run Arch Linux with Hyprland as my daily driver.

 **Open To:** Remote AI / Full Stack Engineering Internships · Open Source Collaboration